 when they began to change physically and cognitively.
 Now seniors

 and their families have choices to stay right at home.
-You have

-LIVE-IN CARE & PART-TIME / FULL TIME CARE
+24 HOUR CARE & PART-TIME / FULL TIME CARE

 - Can speak, read and understand English very well.
 They are carefully screened by doing a background check with the Department of Justice, FBI and DMV records.